-If you want to change up any components, you’re often much better off choosing a custom-built PC from a company like iBUYPOWER or BLD.
+If you want to change any components, you’re often much better off choosing a custom-built PC from a System Integrator like the ones we discussed before.
 These companies offer a huge number of part options, so you can get exactly the PC you want.

-As the terminology can be a bit confusing here’s a quick overview.
-In this article we are comparing the following 3 PC types:
+As the terminology can be a bit confusing here’s a quick overview before we dive into it.
+In this article, we are comparing the following 3 PC types:

 - A Pre-Built PC: An off-the-shelf PC that is shipped ready to be used.
 You won’t be able to customize anything here.

-- A Custom (Pre-) Built-PC: A PC that is pre-assembled for you but where you can customize almost any aspect (Parts, Looks, Cooling and more)
+- A Custom-Built PC: A PC that is pre-assembled for you but where you can customize almost any aspect (Parts, Looks, Cooling, and more)

-- A Self-Assembled PC: You buy all Parts individually and once they are shipped to you, you assemble your PC yourself.
+- A Self-Assembled PC: You buy all the parts individually, and once they are shipped to you, you assemble the PC yourself.

-So, how do pre-built, custom-built PCs and Self-Assembled PCs compare to each other?
+So, how do Pre-Built PCs, Custom-Built PCs, and Self-Assembled PCs compare to each other?
 Before we get into the details, here’s a quick overview for you: